wookey-project/driver-stm32f4xx-can/doc/api.rst

    mbed_error_t can_initialize(__inout can_context_t *ctx);

 This two functions use the can_context_t structure to hold the CAN context.
-This context must be kept by the upper layer and passed to all CAN driver functions.
+This context must be kept by the upper layer and passed to all CAN driver's functions.
 This permits to keep the libcan reentrant and allows the usage of multiple contexts by the same application.